LinoSteffen/modul-306/full-system/setup.md

 5. Apply Configuration:
    - Click `Apply Configuration` to reload the DNS server with your new settings.

-Now your DNS server should correctly resolve the domains `traefik.somedomain.ch`, `wordpress.somedomain.ch`, and `webmin.somedomain.ch` to your server's IP address.
+Now your DNS server should correctly resolve the domains `traefik.somedomain.ch`, `wordpress.somedomain.ch`, `portainer.somedomain.ch` and `webmin.somedomain.ch` to your server's IP address.